Whatiftherapy.com

 • Anxiety that interferes with bonding or daily functioning

-Intrusive thoughts and anxiety after birth are more common t
+Intrusive thoughts after birth

 Learn how evidence-based treatment helps change the pattern.